Have you ever felt this way – yearning for a deeper life you sense is within you waiting to be uncovered?

 Creating Harmony Between Your Essential and Social Selves

 The key to creating a balance between your essential and social self, according to those in the know, is to get the essential and social self to work in harmony to help you reach the life you’re meant to live.
-While the essential self can help you access all your inborn qualities and resources, the social self can carry you towards your ideal life using the social skills you’ve learned throughout life.
+While the essential self can help you access all your inborn qualities and resources, the social self can carry you towards your ideal life using the helpful social skills you’ve learned throughout life.

-How do I redefine motherhood?
+How do you redefine motherhood?

-How do I cultivate healthier relationships?
+How do you cultivate healthier relationships?

 Will the Real You Please Stand Up!

 My distorted self and insecurities had me playing hide-and-seek for half my life, playing safe, afraid to try new things or to be fully seen.
 I was hiding behind doors of fear, failure, ridicule, and shame, miserably unaware of my inherent abilities and strengths.
+Now, with a newfound sense of self, I wondered if any of those dreams and goals were still possible?
+Is it too late?
+Is there still time?
+Do I have what it will take to pull those dreams from the pages of my journals into reality?
+So much time had passed.

 For the longest time, I was curious to better understand the inner workings of people’s minds.
 I wanted to know what makes us tick.
 Because what happens below the surface − our beliefs, values, and views that are formed early in life, drive our thoughts and behaviours.